GrantS2S/website/content/integrations/flat-file/parcelninja-inventory.md

 Update orders on supported sales channels with fulfillment and tracking information (waybill / tracking number / tracking link).

 ### Fulfill Orders
-Once an order has successfully been created in Sage 50cloud Pastel Xpress, Stock2Shop can send an automatic outbound notification to Parcelninja so they can pick, pack and deliver.
+Once an order has successfully been created in your Flat File Data Source, Stock2Shop can send an automatic outbound notification to Parcelninja so they can pick, pack and deliver.

 [Click here](/help/features/dolfin/ "Dolfin Features") to view our Dolfin feature set.